Destinations · Mediterranean

 • Agios Prokopios Beach

-Just outside the island’s capital, Agios Prokopios Beach is known throughout Greece as a top destination for golden sand, bright aquamarine sea, and year-round water sports including windsurfing, snorkeling, and scuba diving.
+Just outside the island’s capital, Agios Prokopios Beach is known throughout Greece as a top destination for golden sand, bright aquamarine sea, and year-round water sports including windsurfing, and snorkeling.
 Umbrellas, sun beds, and visitor stations are scattered everywhere except the north end of the beach, an ornamentation-free section reserved for nature purists.

 • Portara